 12 Things Mentally Strong People Do That Nobody Else Does

-I’m not just talking about doing a crossword puzzle to combat dementia -- I’m talking about becoming mentally strong.
-When you do, you’ll be better equipped to regulate your thoughts, manage your emotions and boost your productivity.
+I’m not just talking about doing a crossword puzzle to combat dementia.
+I’m talking about becoming mentally strong.
+When you do, you’ll likely be better equipped to regulate your thoughts, manage your emotions and boost your productivity.